MicrosoftDocs/architecture-center/docs/example-scenario/serverless/automation-application-gateway-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/Architecture.vsdx) of this architecture.*

 ### Part 1: Typical web application traffic flow
 1a.
-Application Gateway has web application firewall capability, which is ideal for fronting public-facing traffic before it hits the back-end workload.
+Application Gateway has web application firewall capability, which is ideal for fronting public-facing traffic before it hits the backend workload.
 Application Gateway exposes the public IP address, so Azure DDoS Protection provides another layer of protection.

 1b.
 The backend pool of Application Gateway is configured with the private IP address of the Azure container instance in a container group.
 Azure container instances in container groups don't come with fully qualified domain names (FQDN), so the IP address has to be used.